KoneLinx/ActionTree/README.md

 action_A | action_B
 ```
 This result in a new action that, when called, calls these two action, in sequence.
-Thre returned type depends in the returned types of two actions used.
+The returned type depends in the returned types of two actions used.

 Old types | New type
 --- | ---